PhD Scholarship: Seagrass Restoration

 Supervisory team: Craig Sherman, Rhys Coleman, Emma Jackson, Peter Macreadie and Adam Miller.

 Campus location: Deakin University, Queenscliff Marine Research Station, Victoria, Australia

-Interested applicants are asked to complete and send the HDR expression of interest form to Craig Sherman (email@example.com).
+Interested applicants are asked contact Craig Sherman () to discuss their application.
 Successful candidates will then be invited to proceed with a formal application.